 Candidates will offer a considered and balanced review of the cultural and intellectual impact of two key figures.
-The two key figures must be chosen from a different region but may or may not have been contemporaries.
+The two key figures may or may not be from the same region and may or may not have been contemporaries.
 Their impact may extend beyond the timeframe but must be clearly linked to the issue in the question.
 Candidates may discuss Li Shizhen (1518-1593) who was renowned for his medical texts, especially concerning inoculations and treatment of smallpox.
 Wang Yangmin (1472-1529) had a significant impact on philosophy with his emphasis on "innate knowledge" leading, ultimately, to a rejection of Song/Ming ideologies.
-In the Americas, the influence of Bartolome de Las Casas (1484-1566) may be discussed as he worked to institute and protect the rights of the indigenous population as embodied in the New Laws of 1542.
+In the Americas, the influence of Bartolome de Las Casas may be discussed as he worked to institute and protect the rights of the indigenous population as embodied in the New Laws of 1542.
 Machiavelli (1459-1527), diplomat, philosopher and historian was influential far beyond Florence and the court of the Medicis.
 His book, "The Prince", influenced ruling dynasties throughout Europe.
 Ottoman astronomer Taqi-al-din (1526-1585) was a renowned engineer and inventor as well as a philosopher and theologian.
 Candidates' opinions or conclusions will be presented clearly and supported by appropriate evidence.